atomicadi/Fourier-Grid-Hamiltonian_for-the-double-well-potential-of-ammonia_in-Fortran/README.md

 Where V<sub>max</sub> = Potential at the central maxima, ($\frac{a}{2}$ ± b) = Location of the two local minima, $\frac{a}{2}$ = Location of the central maxima.

-The potential barrier in this DWP satisfies the conditions necessary for quantum tunneling, leading to the transmission through the barrier.
+The potential barrier in this DWP satisfies the conditions necessary for quantum tunneling, leading to transmission through the barrier.
+This, in turn, causes the splitting of the localized energy levels within each well of the DWP.